 But what about the money side of the formula?
 Isn’t that important?

-I spend a lot of my time staring at Quicken and Personal Capital trying to plan for financial independence and early retirement.
+I spend a lot of my time staring at Quicken and Empower (formerly Personal Capital) trying to plan for financial independence and early retirement.

 I feel very blessed that we’re in a solid position to make this happen.

 However, another part of me that realizes that it’s just as important to instill a good foundation with my daughter in regards to money.

 I want my daughter to understand that becoming a millionaire is achievable – and by the time she’s old enough, she should wholly plan on becoming a multi-millionaire.

 So, I’ve decided to put together some advice for my daughter.
 She’s only seven right now, but I’ve already started easing these guidelines into her mind.

 My hope is that she’ll take them to heart.
 We all know that kids and money aren’t a perfect combination and she’s guaranteed to veer off-track at some point.

 However, if she has these guidelines – these commandments – in the back of her mind, my hope is that she’ll be very successful financially and be able to reach financial independence at an early age.